Abortion in Connecticut: Legislative history

 Connecticut was the first state in the nation to make abortion a criminal offense.
-The state did this by statue in 1821, codifying what was already found in the state's common law, folllowing public outcry of the case of Asenath Smith who had been forced to undergo an abortion by her partner, a preacher.
+The state did this by statue in 1821, codifying what was already found in the state's common law, following public outcry of the case of Asenath Smith who had been forced to undergo an abortion by her partner, a preacher.
 The 1821 Connecticut law targeted apothecaries who sold "poisons" to women for purposes of inducing an abortion, and New York made post-quickening abortions a felony and pre-quickening abortions a misdemeanor in 1829.
 In the 19th century, bans by state legislatures on abortion were about protecting the life of the mother given the number of deaths caused by abortions; state governments saw themselves as looking out for the lives of their citizens.
 By 1950, the state legislature would pass a law stating that a woman who had an abortion or actively sought to have an abortion regardless of whether she went through with it were guilty of a criminal offense.

 After the Supreme Court struck down the state's ban on the use of contraception in 1965 with Griswold v.
 Connecticut, which recognized a right to privacy in the "emanations and penumbras" of the Bill of Rights, a large group of women filed suit in federal court for the District of Connecticut to block enforcement of the state's abortion law, which allowed the procedure only when the life of the patient was in danger.
 The court ruled in their favor in 1972, and after the General Assembly amended the statute to include a preamble stating its purpose in preserving life, it found that insufficient when it reviewed the statute a second time later that year, holding that a fetus is not a person within the meaning of the Fourteenth Amendment.

 In the years after Roe made the state's appeal moot, voters began to be perceived as tolerant of abortion.
 In 1990 Governor William O'Neill, a Catholic who personally opposed abortion, signed the first bill in the nation that codified the terms of Roe (and later Planned Parenthood v.
 Casey) into state law, saying "the decision to terminate a pregnancy prior to the viability of the fetus shall be solely that of the pregnant woman in consultation with her physician."